Argentina to limit exports of some beef cuts until end of year

 “Exports are being re-established, but only up to 50% of last year’s average exports,” Argentine Minister of Productive Development Matias Kulfas told a news conference.

-Argentina’s powerful farm sector is against the government intervening in the meat and grains export markets.
+Argentina’s farm sector is against the government intervening in the meat and grains export markets.

 “We disagree with opening exports only 50%,” Carlos Achetoni, president of the Argentine Agrarian Federation (FAA), told local media.